SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 In this workshop, this application will be built from scratch by:

-1. Downloading the AsyncAPI document of th Event API Product on the Solace PubSub+ platform
+1. Downloading the AsyncAPI document of the Event API Product on the Solace PubSub+ platform
 1. Generating Spring Cloud Stream microservice from the AsyncAPI document
 1. Implementing business logic to generate alert